As popular tattoo styles go, Japanese tattoos are among the most common and easily recognizable.

 It is no surprise that it is connected with ancient Japanese battlefields.

 It represents the acceptance of fate and respecting one’s enemies.

-Many see the Namakubi as a way to portray enjoying life and living it to the fullest because death is inevitable.
+Many see the Namakubi as a way to portray enjoying life and living it to the fullest because the final exit is inevitable.

-This rang true with Japanese warriors that they dared to push through the war zone even though they knew it was likely that they would face death.
+This rang true with Japanese warriors that they dared to push through the war zone even though they knew it was likely that they would face the end.

 If you were looking to ink some courage on yourself, a Namakubi tattoo might do the trick!

 A Kabuto is a Japanese helmet that was worn in confrontations by Samurais.

 Its popularity holds with men as well as women.